0xh/instagram-like-bot/README.md

 > **I DO NOT USE THIS FOR SPAM, HOPE YOU WILL NOT EITHER.**

+### How it actually works

+Basicly this bot contains two main services.
+First is crawler, this service will fetch Instagram post Ids and save it to redis.
+Next services is spammer, this is just a cron which perform like to Instagram post saved in redis one-by-one.
+In a nutshell, this bot will do these following things :

+  - Fetch @instagram post
+  - For each @instagram post, fetch its likers
+  - For each likers, fetch his/her first post
+  - Save all likers' post to redis
+  - For each cron tick, like an instagram post

 ### Prerequisites

 What things you need to install the software and how to install them.
 Make sure you have installed all of the following prerequisites on your development machine: